frida/frida-website/_i18n/en/_docs/stalker.md

 id is likely to be used where you have a thread of interest and are wondering what it is doing.
 Perhaps it has an interesting name?
 Thread names can be found using `cat /proc/PID/tasks/TID/comm`.
-Or perhaps you walked the threads in your process using the FRIDA JavaScript API `Process.enumerateThreads()` and then used a NativeFunction to call:
+Or perhaps you walked the threads in your process using the Frida JavaScript API `Process.enumerateThreads()` and then used a NativeFunction to call:

 ```